 The University of Southern Mississippi is a public institution and, with the exception of the residence halls, is open to the public during the day and evening hours when classes are in session.
-During the times that the university if officially closed, its buildings are usually locked, and only faculty, staff, and certain students may be admitted.
+During the times that the university is officially closed, its buildings are usually locked, and only faculty, staff and certain students may be admitted.
 The University Police provide regular patrol of USM property, buildings and parking facilities.

 The safety and security of our residents is a top priority of the Housing and Residence Life staff.
 All residence halls offer controlled card-access entry that records the date, time and person entering the building.
 Visitation is from 11 a.m.-midnight, Sunday-Thursday, and 11 a.m.-1 a.m., Friday-Saturday; however, residence hall staff members are on duty 24 hours a day, seven days a week.
-University Police officers assist with desk operations on a nightly basis and patrol the exterior and interior of our halls.
-Students also have access to a 24-hour, seven-day-a-week police escort service.
+In addition, University Police officers patrol the exterior and interior of each hall as part of their duties.
 The Department of Housing and Residence Life at Southern Miss strives to provide a safe environment that allows for the development of student relationships; fun, living-learning communities; and friendships that last a lifetime!